メインコンテンツ

 Create Multirotor Guidance Model and UAV Waypoint Follower

-Create the multirotor guidance model.
+Create the multirotor UAV guidance model.

 model = multirotor;

 Create the waypoint follower.
-Set the UAV type, transition radius for each waypoint, and the waypoints for the UAV to follow.
+Set the UAV type, the transition radius for each waypoint, and the waypoints for the UAV to follow.

 wf = uavWaypointFollower(UAVType="multirotor", ...